Mobutu Sese Seko: Relations with the Soviet Union

 Mobutu's relationship with the Soviet Union was frosty and tense.
-A staunch anti-communist, he was not anxious to recognize the Soviets; the USSR had supported—though mostly in words—both Patrice Lumumba, Mobutu's democratically elected predecessor, and the Simba rebellion.
+A staunch anti-communist, he was not anxious to recognize the Soviets; the USSR had supported – though mostly in words – both Patrice Lumumba, Mobutu's democratically elected predecessor, and the Simba rebellion.
 However, to project a non-aligned image, he did renew ties in 1967; the first Soviet ambassador arrived and presented his credentials in 1968.
-Mobutu did, however, join the United States in condemning the Soviet invasion of Czechoslovakia that year.
+Mobutu joined the United States in condemning the Soviet invasion of Czechoslovakia that year.
 Mobutu viewed the Soviet presence as advantageous for two reasons: it allowed him to maintain an image of non-alignment, and it provided a convenient scapegoat for problems at home.
 For example, in 1970, he expelled four Soviet diplomats for carrying out "subversive activities", and in 1971, twenty Soviet officials were declared persona non grata for allegedly instigating student demonstrations at Lovanium University.

 Moscow was the only major world capital Mobutu never visited, although he did accept an invitation to do so in 1974.
 For reasons unknown, he cancelled the visit at the last minute, and toured the People's Republic of China and North Korea instead.

 Relations cooled further in 1975, when the two countries found themselves on opposing sides in the Angolan Civil War.
 This had a dramatic effect on Zairian foreign policy for the next decade; bereft of his claim to African leadership (Mobutu was one of the few leaders who refused to recognize the Marxist government of Angola), Mobutu turned increasingly to the US and its allies, adopting pro-American stances on such issues as the Soviet invasion of Afghanistan, and Israel's position in international organizations.